Riscy Pygness User Manual

 See the file forthblocks.el for more details on how to set it up and use it.

 Another traditional use of 1024-byte blocks is for data storage.
 This use is not particularly addressed by the text-file-based block system described in the previous subsection.
-Nothing precludes using certain block ranges for text-file-based blocks for source code storage, and using different block ranges for pure 1024-byte data blocks (located perhaps in RAM, flash, or SD cards).
+Nothing precludes the possibility of using certain block ranges for text-file-based blocks for source code storage while using different block ranges for pure 1024-byte data blocks (located perhaps in RAM, flash, or SD cards).

 Some people apparently really dislike using blocks for source code.
 If you are one of those people, you could try the hybrid approach discussed above (where you use plain text files for source except that special comments mark the logical blocks) to see if you grow to like it.